Z3ugm4/OCR-Studio/README.md

 README.md
 ```

+> [!CAUTION]
+> I Have a 10Gb video card so im not sure if its works with lesser vram

 The PyQt tabbed UI and its workers live in `paddle_ocr_studio.py`.
 The dialogue
 algorithms remain in focused standard-library modules so they can also be used
 from the command line.